Juanpalai/juanpalai.github.io/README.md

 - [Contact](#contact)

 ## Introduction
-This web page serves as the online portfolio, providing information about his education, work experience, skills, and showcasing various software projects.
-The portfolio is designed to highlight my expertise in software engineering and his passion for technology.
+This web page serves as the online portfolio, providing information about my education, work experience, skills, and showcasing various software projects.
+The portfolio is designed to highlight my expertise in software engineering and my passion for technology.

 ## Features
 - **Navigation:** The webpage features a navigation bar that allows users to easily navigate to different sections such as Home, Experience, Projects, About, and Contact.